 You do not have to wait until Uncle Sam comes calling to get the money you need for tax debt.
 In fact, you probably do not even have to leave your house.
-With an online payday loan, you can take care of the IRS debt without worrying about being late.
+With an online installment loan, you can take care of the IRS debt without worrying about being late.
 And since you can do the entire process online, you benefit from the privacy and speed it gives you.

-How to Get An Online Payday Loan
+How to Get An Online Installment Loan

-If you are ready to pay your taxes to Uncle Same, here is what you should do ASAP:
+If you are ready to pay your taxes to Uncle Same, here is what you should do ASAP.